 The Beneficiary and each child immigrating must bring a valid, unexpired passport to the embassy interview.
 The passport must be valid for at least six (6) months.
 If you do not have one yet or its expired or soon to be, then get one soon.

 Submit for beneficiaries (spouse and Children) over 16 years of age police certifications as a requirement of the NVC checklist.
-Furthermore, submit from any country that to have resided in for more than 6 months at a time.
+Furthermore, submit from any other country if needed.
+See our blog post on “Police Clearance Certificate US Visa” for more information.

 Evidence of a Genuine Engagement